-The G7 Transport Ministers’ Meeting will take place in Cagliari from 21 to 22 June 2017.
-It will be an opportunity to inform Transport Ministers about the status of the activities undertaken on infrastructures and transport and on related themes as well as evaluating the progress made at international level.
-Together with the Italian Transport Minister, Graziano Delrio, are expected to attend the European Commissioner and the Ministers of Canada, France, Germany, Japan, United Kingdom, USA .
+The G7 Transport Ministers’ Meeting was held in Cagliari from 21 to 22 June 2017.
+It was an opportunity to inform Transport Ministers about the status of the activities undertaken on infrastructures and transport and on related themes as well as evaluating the progress made at international level.
+Together with the Italian Transport Minister, Graziano Delrio, the meeting was attended by the European Commissioner and the Ministers of Canada, France, Germany, Japan, United Kingdom, USA.

-The key issue is “Rediscovering the Social Value of Infrastructures".
-A range of topics will be discussed including social infrastructures and mobility, social cohesion, inclusiveness and sustainability.
+The key issue was “Rediscovering the Social Value of Infrastructures".
+A range of topics was discussed including social infrastructures and mobility, social cohesion, inclusiveness and sustainability.

 The social value of infrastructures

 The social sustainability of policies and public investments can be considered as the third pillar of sustainable development (economic, environmental and social).
 In transport and infrastructure sectors, social issues are related to accessibility, social equity and cohesion and may be developed under different aspects.

 Mobility policies can play a key role not only in ensuring accessibility but also, above all, in making a contribution to reducing the risk of social exclusion.
 Accessibility must be seen not only merely in terms of connections, opportunities of transfer/relocation, in terms of access to infrastructures for disabled people and to transport services at affordable prices for low income segments of society, but it rather must be seen also in terms of safety and security for most vulnerable segments of the population (for example women, minors and minorities, refugees).